You said that all of this was yours;

 through Your spoken word, the water came;

 at your request, land arose.

-You called up trees.
+beasts of all size.
 All this, where I sit and ponder,

-As I look about, everywhere, I see Your hand.
+Everywhere, I see Your hand.
+Man

 so much more in the seas, in the air, in the dirt.